 However, that doesn’t mean that the client must be present at every meeting every time no matter what.
 Not at all.
 This responsibility lies on the shoulders of project managers who keep the client in the know about the undergoing of the projects and presents the results at a specific schedule.

-This is made possible by producing Minimal Viable Product that consists purely of the essential elements of the product without an excessive fat.
+This is made possible by producing a Minimal Viable Product that consists purely of the essential elements of the product without excessive fat.
 With this approach, you can test out how the product will go and then improve it according to the customer feedback and/or market trends.
 Basically, MVP provides an insight into what direction the project should be moving.

 There is also another working model tangentially related to T&M that should be mentioned.
 It is known as Fixed-price.

-It is a type of a contract with a clearly defined sum right off the bat.
-It is much like any other contract in any other industry - you pay the money and get the thing.
+It is a type of contract with a clearly defined sum right off the bat.
+It is much like any other contract in any other industry – you pay the money and get the thing.

-Within this model, outsourcer was supposed to complete the project within the determined budget and time constraints.
+Within this model, the outsourcer was supposed to complete the project within the determined budget and time constraints.
 Nice and simple.

 So you might have an idea that has the potential to change the world, but the world changes while you can’t change the project’s scope to adapt.
 Whoops.